NicolasChoukroun/Kryptofranc/kryptofranccore/README.md

 https://kryptofranccore.org

-What is kryptoFranc?
+What is Kryptofranc?
 ----------------

-kryptoFranc is an experimental digital currency that enables instant payments to anyone, anywhere in the world. kryptoFranc uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+Kryptofranc is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
+Kryptofranc uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 KryptoFranc is the name of open source software which enables the use of this currency.